Senior Fellow and former Fulbright Research Chair in Science and Society, ISSP uOttawa

-President and CEO, Center for Policy on Emerging Technologies (C-PET)
+President Emeritus of the Center for Policy on Emerging Technologies, Washington, DC

 It may be inevitable that policy communities tend to be pre-occupied with the past.
 It is not because they lack intelligence or dedication.
 One reason certainly lies in their falling victim to the Fallacy of the New Normal.
 We look back and see dramatic change in just a few years, and we see a curve that keeps getting steeper as it rises toward today.
 But a survival instinct of the human mind – understandable, but potentially fatal - prevents us from looking ahead and expecting the process to continue.
 We kink the curve.
 We flatten it.
 We work on the assumption that today’s “new normal” is our starting-point, and the working principle that while there is change ahead it will be far less dramatic than that of past years.
 Of course, in the cases of political leaders and the policy community that sustains them, there is accountability to the people.
 And, among the people, the same tendency is clear, and may be more pronounced.